embeddable-hq/remarkable-ui/ARCHITECTURE.md

 ## Theme

-Theme is splitted into 4 parts:
+Theme is split into 4 parts:

 1. `formatter`: controls how the data is displayed to the end user
 2. `i18n`: controls how the labels are displayed to the end user